Lawyer, Partner - Quebec City

-Miriam Robitaille is a member of the commercial law team at the Quebec City office of Langlois lawyers, specializing primarily in mergers and acquisitions, real estate and infrastructure.
+Miriam Robitaille is part of the corporate and commercial law team at the Quebec City office of Langlois lawyers, specializing primarily in mergers and acquisitions and in real estate law.

-Miriam advises on a variety of business law matters, mainly with regards to the purchase and sale of businesses, the negotiation of commercial agreements in a transactional context and shareholders relations.
+She advises clients at the firm on a variety of business law matters, mainly with regards to the purchase and sale of businesses, investments, financing and shareholders relations.

 LL.B., Université Laval, 2011